 Countywide Travel Demand Model

 The Alameda countywide travel demand model is an essential tool for the CMP planning process.
 The model allows the Alameda CTC to anticipate and forecast the potential impacts of local land development decisions on the major roadways in the county.
 The model is periodically updated to be consistent with the most recent land use and socio-economic database of the Association of Bay Area Governments (ABAG) and assumptions of the Metropolitan Transportation Commission’s regional travel demand model.
 The most recent Alameda countywide travel demand model completed in July 2014 includes land use and transportation assumptions updated to Plan Bay Area and several revised features.

-Below are the plots of the model volumes for a.m. peak 1-hour, p.m. peak 1-hour, p.m. peak 2-hour, p.m. peak 4-hour and daily for the four Planning Areas of Alameda County.
+Below are the plots of the model volumes for a.m. peak 1-hour, p.m. peak 1-hour, a.m. peak 4-hour, p.m. peak 4-hour and daily for the four Planning Areas of Alameda County.
 Volume plots for each time period are combined for all horizon years (2010, 2020 and 2040) for each planning area.
 The volume numbers appear directly on the network roadway links.
 The volume numbers for each horizon year are indicated by color: 2010 (black), 2020 (green) and 2040 (red).
 They are printed quite small to show volumes on as many links as possible, but you can use the Adobe viewer to zoom in on them (view at 800 percent recommended).